petrstepanov/gnome-macos-remap/README.md

 Logitech MX series keyboard users please [use Solaar to set your keyboard to use macOS layout](https://github.com/petrstepanov/gnome-macos-remap/issues/12).

 ## How to uninstall
-1. Navigate into the program directory in Terminal and run `uninstall.sh`.
+1. Navigate into the program directory in Terminal and run `./uninstall.sh`.
 2. Restart your computer.

 ## How to contribute
-Please run the `sh install.sh dev` command.
+Please run the `./install.sh dev` command.
 This will create a symbolic link for autokey scripts from the repository into the autokey settings.
 Therefore it will be easy to add or modify AutoKey scripts and push the changes to the repoisitory.

 # Changelog
 Dec 14, 2021 • Improved pasting in GNOME Terminal.